hpe-storage/scod/docs/csi_driver/index.md

 ## Known limitations

 * Always check with the Kubernetes vendor distribution which CSI features are available for use and supported by the vendor.
+* When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similiar, iSCSI is the only supported data protocol for the HPE CSI Driver.

 ## iSCSI CHAP considerations